Reunions - Portland Press Herald

 FAMILY

-Knox County Kallochs 150th annual celebration.
+Knox County Kallochs 150th annual.
 9 a.m. to 5 p.m.
 Aug.
 19 at the Rockland Elks Hall, 210 Rankin St., Rockland.
-For information, costs or a registration form, contact Paul Wilson at 949-2972 or [email protected]
+Presentations will include “Kalloch Mariners” by Capt.
+James Kalloch, and the Skoglund brothers of St. George will speak.
+There will be a history table for tracing the family tree, games and activities for children, and a catered lunch.
+For information or a registration form, call Paul Wilson at 949-2972 or email [email protected]